August-Brandt/DTR-specfile-generator/README.md

 # DTR-Specfile-Generator
 This repo is for generating random specfiles that can be used by the [decentralized-tech-radar_dev](https://github.com/Agile-Arch-Angels/decentralized-tech-radar_dev) project for testing as well as testing feting specfiles from GitHub repos.
+The format for the specfile is specified [here](https://github.com/Agile-Arch-Angels/decentralized-tech-radar_dev/blob/main/docs/user_docs/spec_file_format.md)